MailTape/MailTape-v1/_posts/2022-06-26-INO-hidefumi.md

 guestPic: guestPic498.jpg
 image: 'https://mailta.pe/img/fbPic498.png'
 ---
 <p id="introduction"> Today, we feel a very special joy to welcome Tokyo-based jazz and electronic artist [INO hidefumi](https://www.innocentrecord.net/) to MailTape for a morning of Sunday discoveries.
-Known for eclectic tastes and textured sounds, INO's selection is thoughtful and a delightful beginning to our day.
+Known for eclectic tastes and textured sounds, INO's selection is thoughtful and a delightful beginning to our day's movements.
 <br><br>
 INO hidefumi
 </p>